 By Lindsay Peyton

 Being a pastor can be hard work at times.
-It’s not the type of job where you can clock in and clock out - or where calls can wait until business hours.
+It’s not the type of job where you can clock in and clock out — or where calls can wait until business hours.
 Pastors preside over the most important moments of their congregation’s lives, baptisms, marriages and funerals.
 They help their church progress in mission, evangelism and discipleship.
 Add a pandemic to the equation, and clergy have even fuller schedules.
 They have spent most of 2020 caring for their flocks in the midst of uncertainty – facing new challenges head-on.
-That makes this Pastor Appreciation Day, Sunday, Oct.
+That make this Pastor Appreciation Day, Sunday, Oct.
 11, even more noteworthy.

 Pastor Appreciation Day, usually the second Sunday of October, is an ideal time to show you care – to the leader who cares for you and your family all year long.
 Here are some ideas to show your gratitude.

 Write a card or letter.
 It’s hard to beat a handwritten note.
 Need help getting started?
 Consider what you appreciate the most about your pastor or why your pastor is a blessing to you and your church.
 Be specific.
 Tell your pastor about a special moment, like a sermon you particularly enjoyed or a holiday that was especially meaningful to you.
 Recognize your pastor’s extra effort during COVID-19 or talk about how he or she is an example to you and others.